Buzzwole Raid Guide – Best Counters, Weakness, CP & Strategy

 Move Type Danger Level Why it matters

-Counter Fighting Very High Deletes Rock/Ice/Dark attackers
+Counter Fighting Very High Shreds Rock, Ice, and Dark attackers

-Poison Jab Poison Medium Chips Fairy counters
+Poison Jab Poison Medium Applies steady pressure on Fairy types

 Move Type Danger Level Impact

-Raid Boss Strategy Insight
+Raid Strategy Insight

 Buzzwole Performance Guide